to Build is to invest in the future.

 • Professionals: Mentor a cohort or help design training modules

-• Application Open: February 28, 2026 Application Deadline: June 1, 2026
+• Application Open: May 28, 2026 Application Deadline: July 1, 2026

 Pitch yourself.
 Learn with purpose.
 Grow with impact.

-Interns will receive mentorship, access to live projects, and the chance to help structure scalable, sustainable financial systems that support global equity in education.
+Fellows will receive mentorship, access to live projects, and the chance to help structure scalable, sustainable financial systems that support global equity in education.

 Financial Assistant On-the-Ground Oversight